This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 When planning your visit to Zion National Park, it is essential to understand the entrance fees and how to make the most of your investment.
 Here are some key tips regarding entrance fees:

-- In order to visit Zion National Park, you need to purchase a recreational use pass (at the entrance to the park).
+To visit Zion National Park, you must purchase a recreational use pass (at the entrance to the park).
 The pass is valid for 7 consecutive days and costs $35 per vehicle, and $20 per person (on foot, bicycle, motorcycle).

-- Consider purchasing the America the Beautiful Pass, also known as the National Parks Pass.
-This annual pass grants access to more than 2,000 federal recreation sites, including national parks, national monuments, and national wildlife refuges across the United States.
-If you plan to visit multiple national parks within a year, this pass can offer significant cost savings.
+INTREPID’S PRO TIP: Consider purchasing the America the Beautiful Pass, also known as the National Parks Pass.
+This annual pass grants access to more than 2,000 federal recreation sites, including national parks, monuments, and wildlife refuges across the United States.
+This pass can offer significant cost savings if you plan to visit multiple national parks within a year.

 Getting around Zion National Park efficiently is key to maximizing your time and experiencing all the park has to offer.
 Here are some tips to help you navigate the park: